sahara6887/Bloodpoint-Farming-Macros/README.md

 Here you can find macros that will help with the repetitive/tedious aspects of farming bloodpoints in Dead by Daylight!

 > [!CAUTION]
-> While these macros are not intended to give a competitive advantage, they are at odds with the bhvr terms of use.
+> While these macros are not intended to give a competitive advantage, they are at odds with the BHVR Terms of Use.
 Use them at your own risk.

 **NOTES:**
 - All .ahk files require [Auto Hotkey v1.1](https://www.autohotkey.com/download/ahk-install.exe).